xfrancv/sele/README.md

 If you have a system with Sun Grid Engine, you can issue multiple jobs automatically by

-$ run_all_train_conf.sh
+$ run_all_train_classif.sh

-(3) Train uncertainty functions after all LR and SVM models have been trained.
+(2) Train uncertainty functions after all LR and SVM models have been trained.
 In Matlab run:

 `run_all_train_conf`

 Similarly to "run_all_train_classif", this script can be issued multiple times.
 See the description above.
+The corresponding batch script is "run_all_train_classif.sh".

-(4) Generate EPS figures and TeX tables which appeared in the paper.
+(3) Generate EPS figures and TeX tables which appeared in the paper.
 In Matlab issue:

 `fig_result_summary`
 `tab_result_summary'